 Likewise, windmills on EVs don’t make sense.
 The drag they create reduces efficiency, necessitating more energy to run the car.
 However, EVs can be charged with electricity that is generated from solar panels and wind turbines.

 The cleaner the power, the cleaner the car.
 Using solar photovoltaics (PV) at your home or business makes even more sense with a plug-in car.
-The investment in solar panels pays off faster when the solar power is not only replacing grid electricity but also replacing much more expensive gasoline.
-EVs typically can’travel 4-8 km (or more) per kWh of electricity.
+The investment in solar panels pays off faster when solar power is not only replacing grid electricity but also replacing much more expensive gasoline.
+EVs typically can travel between 4 and 8 km (or more) per kWh of electricity.
 If you drive 19,000 km per year, you will need 3,000-4,000 kWh.
 Depending on where you live, you will need a 1.5kW-3kW PV system to generate that much power using about 14-28 square meters of space on your roof.

 Now that EV's have been around for while manufacturers are learning the batteries last longer than they expected.

 For more information: https://www.leadingthecharge.org.nz/what_happens_to_old_ev_batteries